NVIDIA/framework-reproducibility/README.md

      suggest that this is not true and that `tf.nn.ctc_loss` has nondeterministic backprop when operating on either CPU or GPU.
   7. Fused softmax/cross-entropy ops `tf.nn.softmax_cross_entropy_with_logits`
+     and `tf.nn.sparse_softmax_cross_entropy_with_logits`, accessed via
+     `tf.keras.losses.categorical_crossentropy`,
+     `tf.keras.losses.CategoricalCrossentropy`,
-     and `tf.nn.sparse_softmax_cross_entropy_with_logits`.
+     `tf.keras.losses.sparse_categorical_crossentropy`, and
+     `tf.keras.losses.SparseCategoricalCrossentropy`), are known to inject
+     nondetermininsm in backprop.
 See TensorFlow
      [issue 38185](https://github.com/tensorflow/tensorflow/issues/38185).
-     Work-around: use non-fused softmax and cross-entropy.
-For example, assuming you're using `tf.keras`, select the activation on the final `Dense` layer to be 'softmax' and then select `tf.keras.losses.categorical_crossentropy` for the loss function.
+     A confirmed work-around is to use separate non-fused softmax and cross-entropy.
+For example, assuming you're using `tf.keras`, select the activation on the final layer (e.g. a `Dense` layer) to be 'softmax' (which chooses `tf.nn.softmax`) and then, for the loss function, continue to use `tf.keras.losses.categorical_crossentropy` (possibly by using its wrapper
+     class `tf.keras.losses.CategoricalCrossentropy`) or
+     `tf.keras.losses.sparse_categorical_crossentropy` (possibly by using its
+     wrapper class `tf.keras.losses.SparseCategoricalCrossentropy`).
+Since it
+     uses non-fused kernels, the work-around will be lower performance.
+     Theoretically, you should also set the loss function parameter `from_logits` to `False`, perhaps only for performance reasons, since setting it to `True` is a no-op arithmetically and does not appear to contribute to nondeterminism.
 A patch is
      [in development](https://github.com/NVIDIA/framework-determinism/pull/21).
   8. `tf.image.resize` with `method=ResizeMethod.BILINEAR` (TF2 API):
      `BILINEAR` is the default `method` setting.
 In the TF1 API, this